×

 What’s the difference between a debt relief order and a debt management plan?

-If your debts are piling up or your circumstances have changed and you’re falling behind with your payments, it might be time to act.
+If your debts are piling up, you have bad credit, or your circumstances have changed and you’ve fallen behind with your monthly payments, it may be time to act.

-Debt Management Plans (DMP) and Debt Relief Orders (DRO) are both potential ways of dealing with debt but deciding which one might work for you will depend on your personal circumstances and the type of debt you have.
+Debt Management Plans and Debt Relief Orders (DRO) are both debt management programs that can help you deal with your debt.
+However, deciding which one might work for you will depend on your personal circumstances and the type of debt you have.

-You can speak to a free debt advice service before you take any steps, but if you’re looking to find out how debt relief orders and debt management plans work and how they could affect your car finance application, our quick guide could help.
+You can speak to a free debt advice service before you take your next steps, but if you’re looking to find out how debt relief orders work and how they could affect your car finance application, reading through the rest of our quick guide could help.

 You won’t be eligible for a DRO if you’re in the process of being declared bankrupt or are bankrupt already, have an IVA, or have had another DRO in the last six months.

-It could stay on your credit report for up to six years and can be revoked if your circumstances change and you’re able to pay your debts again.
+A DRO could stay on your credit report for up to six years.
+However, if you’re concerned about bad credit, it can be revoked if your circumstances change and you’re able to pay your debts again.

-If you’re looking for car finance within this six-year period, we may be able to help.
+If you’re looking for car finance within these six years, we may still be able to help.
 We work with a panel of lenders, which means we can look to find car finance options for people with a range of credit histories, including those who have had a DRO or DMP in the past.

 What does a debt relief order cover?

-A DRO can be used to cover a range of different debts including loans, overdrafts, credit cards, rent, council tax, utility bills, store credit, and money owed to HMRC.
+A Debt Relief Order can be used to cover a range of different debts including personal loans, overdrafts, credit cards, rent, council tax, utility bills, store credit and money owed to HMRC.

 How to apply for a debt relief order

-You can’t make a DRO application on your own, you’ll need to go through an appointed intermediary.
-It costs £90 and this must be paid in full before your application will be looked at.
+You can’t make a Debt Relief Order application on your own, so you’ll need to go through an appointed intermediary.
+It costs £90 and this payment must be paid in full before your application will be looked at.

 Can you get car finance with bad credit?